storyfeet/bob_cards_elm/rules.md

 <img src="{{cat $0 "/rules/card_types.svg"}}" >

-Note : Pain and Exhaustion are both types of "Danger Card" if your hand becomes full of either, you lose.
+Note : Pain and Exhaustion are both types of "Danger Card" if your hand becomes full of them, you lose.

 ### Board Setup